panzerdp/dmitripavlutin.com/content/posts/161-import-meta/index.md

 The function is still experimental, so add the flag `--experimental-import-meta-resolve` to the Node.js execution command.

 Let's say that you have a module `main.mjs` under the absolute path `/home/user/web-app/main.mjs`.
+You also have a module `helper.mjs` that is located in the same folder, and you'd like to get the absolute path to `helper.mjs`.

+Here's how you could do it:

 ```javascript
 const resolvedPath = await import.meta.resolve('./helper.mjs');